-Several studies have evaluated and demonstrated the ability of the new habitat availability (reachability) metrics implemented in Conefor (IIC, PC) to explain or predict ecological processes related to landscape connectivity, including species distributions, colonization events, seed dispersal or genetic diversity patterns at the landscape scale.
+Several studies have evaluated and demonstrated the ability of the new habitat availability (reachability) metrics implemented in Conefor (IIC, PC) to explain or predict ecological patterns and processes related to connectivity, such as species distributions, colonization events, seed dispersal and species or genetic diversity patterns.

-Most of these studies have been performed by other research groups and institutions different from the one that developed Conefor and the metrics there implemented, which provides an independent assessment and empirical support to these quantitative developments and metrics.
+Nearly all of these studies have been performed by other research groups and institutions different from those that developed Conefor and the metrics there implemented, which provides an independent assessment and empirical support to these metrics and quantitative developments.

-Some of these studies have evaluated the ability of IIC or PC to explain ecological processes and have compared it with the performance of other existing connectivity metrics.
-When this has been done, IIC or PC have been shown to outperform the other analyzed connectivity metrics by presenting a stronger relationship with the analyzed ecological processes and empirical data.
+Some of these studies have evaluated the ability of the Integral Index of Connectivity (IIC) or of the Probability of Connectivity (PC) to explain ecological patterns and processes, and have compared the performance of these metrics other existing connectivity metrics.
+When this has been done, IIC or PC have been shown to outperform the other analyzed connectivity metrics by presenting a stronger relationship with the considered empirical data on ecological patterns and processes.